ksuhangit/ksuhangit/README.md

 - 📓 **Currently pursuing a degree in Software Engineering** through evening distance learning at Peter the Great St. Petersburg Polytechnic University (Institute of Computer Science and Cybersecurity, High School of Software Engineering).
 - ✅ **Completed courses**:
-- Generation Python": course for beginners
+- Python Generation : " Python Generation ": course for beginners
+- ITC : "Web development for beginners: HTML and CSS"

 - at Novosibirsk Academy (HTML, CSS, C#, Unity) and Information Technologies, Mechanics, and Optics University (C and C++).